Table of Contents

-8. Add Files, which can be from local drive, Intranet, Box or Google Drive.
-Files will appear as attachments below the Event Content.
+- Add files, which can be from local drive, Intranet, or a file storage integration.
+Files will appear as attachments below the event content.

-9. Add Organizers (when you start typing, you should see a list of users that match the names for you to select).
+- Add organizers (when you start typing, you should see a list of users that match the names for you to select).

-10. Add relevant Topics to make your Event easily searchable.
+- Add relevant topics to make your event easily searchable.

-11. Select to Publish immediately or from a specific date.
+- Select to publish immediately or from a specific date.

-12. Select how long you would like to publish the Page.
-You can select Indefinitely, which will leave the Page active until manually Unpublished, or to publish for 3 months, 6 months or until a specified date.
+- Select how long you would like to publish the event.
+You can select Indefinitely, which will leave the page active until manually unpublished, or to publish for 3 months, 6 months or until a specified date.

-13. Add a Summary.
+- Add a summary.
 The summary appears below the title on the Events tab.

-14. Check or uncheck Allow Feed Posts.
-Allowing Feed posts will add a Feed at the bottom of the Event for users to add comments.
+- Check or uncheck Allow feed posts.
+Allowing feed posts will add a feed at the bottom of the event for users to add comments.

-15. Click Create.
+- Click Create.
 If you are the Site manager, your content will appear right away.
-If you are not the Site manager or Site owner, you will be notified of the approval status once the Site Manager reviews and approves the Content.
+If you are not the Site manager or Site owner, you will be notified of the approval status once the Site manager reviews and approves the content.

 Managers and admins have a host of capabilities for controlling their users' events.

-For events that are open for RSVP, site admins and event authors/organizers can remove people who RSVP'd.
-This gives them full control on managing attendees list and take actions when necessary.
+For events that are open for RSVP, Site managers and event authors/organizers can remove people who RSVP'd.
+This gives them full control on managing attendees list and allows them to take actions when necessary.
 Event capacity is displayed on the event detail page, just like everywhere else.

 Author/organizers/attendees will receive email and in-app notifications by default.
-They can turn off these notifications in the settings, or the app administrator can override the setting:
+They can turn off these notifications in their settings, or the App manager can override the setting: